gessnerfl/mysql-view-export/README.md

 -p, --password     the database user password
--S, --schema       the database schema for which the view should be exported -o, --out          the path to the output file where the export should be written to
+-S, --schema       the database schema for which the view should be exported -o, --out          the path to the output file where the export should be written to -f, --filter       a filter condition to select only specific views.
+Views for import are selected
+                   from information_schema.views.
+Columns from this table/view can be used in the filter condition
 ```